 Regina absentis perigrinando versus Albam Basilicam, Rege apud navum

 Thursday 4 September 1511 is the second page (E32/1 f.2r-v) and one of the more colourful entries.
-Margaret Tudor went on pilgrimage to Whitekirk in East Lothian while the king was on his boat, the Great Michael at Leith.
+Margaret Tudor went on pilgrimage to Whitekirk in East Lothian while the king was on his boat, the Great Michael or Margaret at Leith or Newhaven.
 A cropped note on f.2v seems to be a technical accounting detail, the Abbot of Holyrood paid the expenses of Margaret’s household’s main meal during the excursion.

-Memorandum … apud Albam Basilicam super expensis abbattis sancto crucis in prandio
+Memorandum … Jovis quarto septembris apud Albam Basilicam super expensis abbattis sancto crucis in prandio

 Whitekirk, East Lothian